it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Provider_Submission.md

 # Provider Submission

-The information required from a Registered Technology Provider (RTP) will vary based on whether this is the RTP's initial submission of a product revision submission.
+The Provider Submission activity is conducted by the The information required from a Registered Technology Provider (RTP) will vary based on whether this is the RTP's initial submission of a product revision submission.
 The initial submission will require the most information in order to establish the product in the RABET-V program.
 Revision submissions will require varying levels of information based on the changes submitted and how those changes impact current [Testing Rules](../RABET-V_Glossary.md).

 ## Initial Submission